bateskevin/PSAtlas/docs/AddLessons.md

 Example:

 ```
-New-PWSHSchoolLesson -Name "YourLessonName" -Level "Beginner" -Prerequisites "YourModuleOne","YourModuleTwo" -Artifacts "PathToYourModuleThree","PathToYourModuleFour"
+New-AtlasGuide -on "YourGuideTopic" -Level "Beginner" -Prerequisites "YourModuleOne","YourModuleTwo" -Artifacts "PathToYourModuleThree","PathToYourModuleFour"
 ```

 ### Parameter

 #### Path

-The Path parameter will be the location where your lesson will be saved.
-Note that the Name parameter (below) will be the name of the folder and the Path parameter really is only the path to your lesson folder.
+The Path parameter will be the location where your Guide will be saved.
+Note that the Name parameter (below) will be the name of the folder and the Path parameter really is only the path to your Guide folder.

-You can also ignore it and your lesson will be created at the current location of your shell.
+You can also ignore it and your Guide will be created at the current location of your shell.

-#### Name
+#### on

-The Name parameter will be the name of the folder containing your lesson.
-Also it will be Name of your lesson in PWSHSchool.
+The on parameter will be the name of the folder containing your Guide.
+Also it will be Name of your Guide in PSAtlas.

 #### Level